To our valued vendor community:

 When you're visiting us, smoking and vaping are not permitted on the grounds of Region of Peel offices, including parking lots.
 We thank you for your cooperation.

 The Region of Peel is committed to open, fair and transparent procurement practices to achieve best value for money in the stewardship of public funds.
-The Procurement team is a group of professionals providing the service of acquiring goods/services as required by our clients (regional departments) in a cooperative and timely manner within the Procurement by-law (PDF) and procedures set out by The Regional Municipality of Peel.
+The Procurement team is a group of professionals providing the service of acquiring goods/services as required by our clients (regional departments) in a cooperative and timely manner within the Procurement by-law, amending by-laws 4-2020, 16-2020, 32-2021 and procedures set out by The Regional Municipality of Peel.

 Only electronic submissions will be accepted.
 Bidders' complete electronic bid submissions must be received through the bids&tenders™ website in accordance with the Submission Instructions contained within the bid document.